UNB Libraries' Services for Persons with Disabilities

 If you have a disability that limits your use of campus libraries or library resources, we invite you to contact any library staff member.
 We will be happy to help!
 Librarians and library staff are available to assist with:

-- Specialized research help—for theses, dissertations, and major reports;
+- Research help — for theses, dissertations, and major reports

 If you are unable to contact or visit with us in person, you may wish to contact us by phone, email, or online via instant messaging.
 For more information, including contact information and hours of service, visit Ask Us.

 The Engineering & Computer Science Library, located in Room HC15 (C level) of Sir Edmund Head Hall, is also wheelchair accessible.
 To visit the Engineering Library, users of wheelchairs are advised to enter Head Hall using the main entrance on Dineen Drive.
-Other accessible entrances to Head Hall include A Level (near the parking lot), B Level (the pedestrian entrance by the Loading Bay and the entrance to Gillan Hall near the bus stop on Windsor Street.
-Please note that, while the A level parking lot has spaces reserved for users with disabilities, the A level entrance does not currently have a ramp.
+Other accessible entrances to Head Hall include A Level (near the parking lot), B Level (the pedestrian entrance by the Loading Bay) and the entrance to Gillin Hall (near the bus stop on Windsor Street).
 Accessible washrooms are located in Gillin Hall.
 There are accessible washrooms on B Level (no automatic door opener) and in the lobby of Head Hall (with automatic door opener).

 Located on the Saint John campus, the Hans W. Klohn Commons' main entrance is wheelchair accessible.
 As well, there is an elevator serving all floors for easy access to all materials and services.
 If you have any questions, please contact the circulation desk at (506) 648-5710.

 Most of our library stacks are wide enough to accommodate persons in wheelchairs.
 If you have any difficulty accessing the stacks, please ask staff for help in retrieving materials.

 UNB Libraries has worked with the Student Accessibility Centre to provide access to assistive software for students with disabilities.